InfOmics/GRAFIMO/README.md

 The main functionalities of GRAFIMO is to perform a haplotype and variant-aware search of potential DNA motif occurrences in genome variation graph.

 Here we assume that the genome variation graph (VG) has been built constructing a VG for each chromosome.
-If working with a single whole genome variation graph just substitute the argument ```-d``` with ```-g``` followe by the path to the whole genome VG.
+If working with a single whole genome variation graph just substitute the argument ```-d``` with ```-g``` followed by the path to the whole genome VG.
 In the next section will be presented how to build a VG with GRAFIMO.

 Note that in both cases the XG and GBWT indexes of the VG  must be stored in the same location.

-For further details refer to our [Wiki](https://github.com/pinellolab/GRAFIMO/wiki).
+For further details refer to our [Wiki](https://github.com/InfOmics/GRAFIMO/wiki).

 If you are working in the ```tutorials/findmotif_tutorial``` directory, to run GRAFIMO
 ```